Conformal Perturbation Theory on K3: The Quartic Gepner Point: Acknowledgements

 \section{Acknowledgements}

 We thank Luis Apolo, Nathan Benjamin, Suzanne Bintanja and Ida Zadeh for helpful discussions and comments on the draft.
+We thank an anonymous referee for useful comments on a previous version of the article.
 The work of CAK is supported in part by NSF Grant 2111748.